4 Best Rear Tine Tillers of 2023 – Reviews & Top Picks

 4. Southland SRTT212 Rear Tine Rotary Tiller

 The Southland SRTT212 Rear Tine Rotary Tiller is decent, but it isn’t our favorite by any stretch.
 It is a workhorse and can till a lot of ground quickly.
-For those who want to get their work done in a hurry, this can be a significant upside.
+For those who want to get their work done in a hurry, The Southland delivers.
 It seems to be somewhat durable as well.
 Many users reported that it worked for years.
 Parts are also decently cheap.
 Because it is a straight shaft system, you can easily replace parts that break.

 However, there are many defects reported as well.
-It really seems to be a matter of chance whether or not you get a working machine.
-We are unsure how good the customer service is, but there is no warranty on this machine.
+Whether or not you get a working machine seems to be a matter of chance.
+We are unsure how good the customer service is, but the machine has no warranty.
 That is a big red flag you should consider carefully.

 Buyer’s Guide – Choosing the Best Rear Tine Tiller

 Choosing a rear tine rototiller is essential to getting your garden ready quickly.
 Whether you’re a beginner with a few rows or a homesteader with an acre to till, selecting the correct tiller could be the difference between an easy start to the season and a major headache.